flyer1/Rainbow/README.md

 npm install bower -g
 ```

 Type this to download all of the libs needed by the project.
 See the bower.json file for all devdependencies that will be downloaded.
-If nothing is output, then you have all that you need.
+If nothing is output, then you have all that you need (because it was already checked into the repository).
 Otherwise you'll see the list of packages that are downloaded.

 ```